SPARKY67966/Esp32-Discord-Notifier/README.md

 client.py  -> will be run on the computer

 Steps :
-1) provide the wifi credentials on the config.py file
+1) provide the wifi credentials on the config.py file and change the gpio pins accordingly
 2) run the client.py with the token
 3) start the esp32 with the code provided

-External libs:
+External libs used: (in the esp module)
 1. ssd1306